Touch-E/TouchEPlugin/README.md

 ## Installation

-The Swift Package Manager is a tool for automating the distribution of Swift code and is integrated into the swift compiler.

-Once you have your Swift package set up, adding [TouchEPlugin](https://github.com/Kishan-Italiya/TouchEPlugin.git) as a dependency is as easy as adding it to the dependencies value of your Package.swift or the Package list in Xcode.
+To integrate TouchEPlugin into your Swift package, add the following dependency to your Package.swift file:

 ```swift
 .package(url: "https://github.com/Kishan-Italiya/TouchEPlugin.git", branch: "main"),